-There’s so much to do in Paris, it’s impossible to squeeze it all into a few days.
-However, it is possible to have a tantalising taste of the City of Light over a long weekend.
-Get lost down cobbled streets, sip un petit café on a café terrace, marvel at old master paintings or find eclectic souvenirs at the flea market, here are our top tips on how to spend a long weekend in Paris.
+There’s so much to do in Paris, you'll never be able to squeeze it all into a few days but you can have a tantalising taste of the city over a long weekend.
+Get lost down cobbled streets, sip un petit café on a terrace, marvel at old master paintings or find eclectic souvenirs at the flea market and plenty more.
+Here at Plum Guide we've compiled our top tips on how to spend a long weekend in Paris.

 You don’t have to go far to carry on with your own Friday evening as the area around the former market has been experiencing something of a culinary Renaissance.
 For a modern take on traditional French, there’s Champeaux, Alain Ducasse’s neo-brasserie in the Forum Les Halles shopping mall, or Chez la Vielle, a historic restaurant that was saved from closure by American chef Daniel Rose, known for shaking up the Paris dining scene with his inventive restaurant Spring (now closed).